I will be applying for faculty positions in Fall 2019.

 I am interested in working at the intersection of chemistry, bioelectronics, and engineering.

 My core expertise lies in functional polymer synthesis, and I have been fortunate to collaborate with tissue engineers, solid state physicists, chemical biologists, and electrical engineers.
-These close interactions collectively shape my perspective as a researcher and I draw upon these experiences in approaching scientific challenges.
+These close interactions have collectively shaped my perspective as a researcher and collaborator.
+I draw upon these experiences in approaching scientific challenges.

 EDUCATION + TRAINING